 Trimming and shaving are just the beginnings of a proper manscaping regimen.
 After you've gotten the hair off, you'll want to shower to ensure all the leftover follicles fall into the drain.
 This is also an important time for removing the dirt and grime that may have collected onto your skin as the hours have passed.
 You'd be surprised about how much bacteria lives on your balls, and if you don't take care of them, they can really shoot you in the nuts.

-Manscaped has the tools you need to enjoy proper male grooming.
+MANSCAPED™ has the tools you need to enjoy proper male grooming.
 Whether you decide to go balls-to-the-walls bald, or you'd prefer to just to trim a little top off your crop, we've got you covered.
-You can order The Perfect Package 2.0 online right away!
+You can order all sorts of grooming goods online right away!